ItsKris1/social-network/audit_checklist.md

 Using the two browsers with the users, with one of the users having a public profile and successfully follow that user.
 [ ] Are you able to see a followed user public profile?

-#Posts
+# Posts
-[x] Are you able to create a post and commenting already created posts after legging in?
+[x] Are you able to create a post and commenting already created posts after logging in?

 Try creating a post.
 [x] Are you able to include an image (JPG or PNG) or a GIF on it?